P5-Tacos/P5-Tacos-thrift-store/README.md

 #### [Link to easter egg](http://timetothrift.cf/easter_egg_college/)
 #### [Link to commercial](https://www.youtube.com/watch?v=4RPEFKNqaKE)

+## Overview (description)
+- **Time to Thrift** Thrift store inventory and sale system.
+A web based storefront for users to see what hot items are within local San Diego thrift shops.
+- **Del Norte Eats** A lunch ordering system and delivery system centered around the menus and building geography of Del Norte High School.

 ## Structure of the Website (front end)

 These bullets highlight the structure of the templates (front end) of the website and what each page's function is.
 The inclusion of this section is to demonstrate the scale of the website.
-Be sure to check out our [wow section](https://github.com/P5-Tacos/P5-Tacos-thrift-store#wow) down below
+Be sure to check out our [wow section](https://github.com/P5-Tacos/P5-Tacos-thrift-store#wow) down below. ['jhon','password'] represents the username and password (many passwords are the string: 'passwords') that will need to be typed in at each login.

 - [Landing page](http://delnorteeats.cf/) landing page to navigate throughout each of the 3 main sections.
 Notice the css on hover.
 Need to improve css for mobile users and assesibility guidelines
 	- [Time to Thrift](http://delnorteeats.cf/time_to_thrift/) - First project landing page